 7. Craters of the Moon National Monument and Preserve

 Craters of the Moon National Monument & Preserve is one of the unique national parks in Idaho.
-Formed by molten lava over time, this lava field is a landscape of black rocks.
+This lava field is a landscape of black rocks formed by molten lava over time.
 The place is at an elevation of around 5,900 feet above sea level.

 Situated on the Snake River Plain in central Idaho between Carey and Arco, the Craters of the Moon is one of the historic national monuments of the US.
 With a striking resemblance to the Moon’s surface, this place features scattered islands, lava tubes, sagebrush, cinder cones, and volcanic bombs.

 Every year, over 200,000 people visit this place to peer deep into a volcanic crater or explore the refuge of a lava tube cave.
 If you’re passing through the area, get ready to sit back and enjoy the drive.
-You can also stop at different points along the way to picnic, stroll, hike, and click pictures.
-If you’re looking to explore lava caves, remember to keep a flashlight and water bottle in your backpack.
+You can also stop at different points to picnic, stroll, hike, and click pictures.
+If you want to explore lava caves, remember to keep a flashlight and water bottle in your backpack.

 8. Coeur d’Alene